Policies & Procedures

 If you forget you may also enter the facility with a current sponsor (current student or Faculty / Staff member) by purchasing a guest pass for $5 dollars.

 Any member may bring a guest for the fee of $5/per day.
 In order to purchase a guest pass, the guest must possess a picture ID that lists their date of birth.
-Guests must be at least 14 years of age and must remain with the member during the visit in all activity areas.
+Guests must be at least 14 years of age and must remain with the member during the visit in all activity areas as well as depart the facility at the same time as their sponsor.
 A guest pass may be purchased at the Front Desk of the Fitness & Wellness Center.
 All guests must follow the same rules and regulations set by university participants and the university member will be responsible for their guest’s actions.
 The guest must leave when their sponsor also leaves.

 Members also have the opportunity to purchase a spectactor pass for guests interested in watching various special events and programs, such as Intramural or Club Sports or Climbing competitions.
 Individuals under the age of 13 are free, while anyone 14 and older will be charged the $5 guest fee.

-Both workout towels and shower towels are available for patrons at the Front Desk.
+Both workout towels and shower towels are available for all paying patrons at the Front Desk including paying guest.
 You may also bring your own towel if you choose.
 Shower towels need to be checked out at the Front Desk with either an EKU ID or ID number.
 Once finished, towels need to be returned to the bin located next to the Front Desk.
 A $10 towel fee will be charged for towels not returned.

 Full and half lockers will be available to rent on a first-come-first-serve basis for all memberships, starting at the beginning of each Fall semester.
 Full lockers can be rented for $25/Semester or $50/Academic Year, while half lockers can be rented for $15/Semester or $30/Academic Year.
-If not renewed before the current term ends, the locker will be cleared and any contents will be placed in the Lost and Found, before taken to Good Will.
+If not renewed before the current term ends, the locker will be cleared and any contents will be placed in the Lost and Found for 30 days, before taken to Good Will.
+Patrons will be notified via email, as well as a reminder memo posted in their locker.
 The locker will then be rented to the next interested or available person on the waiting list.

 Day Use Lockers

 Day use lockers are free!
 The day use lockers are located outside each locker room as well as the basketball courts.
 Patrons must check out locks through the Front Desk.
-Locks that are not removed by the end of the night on day use lockers will be removed, and the contents found in the locker will be placed in our Lost and Found.
+Locks that are not removed by the end of the night on day use lockers will be removed, and the contents found in the locker will be placed in our Lost and Found and held for 30 days, before being taken to Good Will.

 Membership Age Policy

 In order to purchase a membership to the Fitness & Wellness Center, one must be at least 14 years old and the dependent of a current member.
-Anyone between the ages of 14 and 17 must be accompanied by an adult while utilizing the facility in all activity areas.
+Anyone between the ages of 14 and 17 must be accompanied by an adult while utilizing the facility in all activity areas (excluding full time registered students within the university including Model dual credit students).
 In addition to the normal membership rate, there will be an additional $10 Minor Membership Fee, which includes an equipment orientation and 1 Personal Training session.
 Wrist bands will be given to both individuals to be be worn while in the facility.
 While in the facility, questions can be directed towards to the Operations Manager on duty.

 All Recreation facilities are alcohol and tobacco free.
 Everyone must extinguish smoking material and dispose of smokeless tobacco prior to being within 25 feet of any facility.
 Individuals who appear to be under the influence of alcohol or other drugs and/or are creating harmful situations will be asked to leave, as well as those who do not follow the tobacco-free policy.
-In addition, a letter will be sent to the Office of Student Rights and Responsibilities concerning the violation of University rules and regulations.
+In addition, a letter will be sent to the Office of Student Conduct & Community Standards concerning the violation of University rules and regulations.
 The University Police will be called to assist with individuals who do not cooperate.

 Proper Workout Attire

 In an effort to prevent additional wear and tear on equipment and machines, all participants are encouraged to wear athletic clothing while working out or participating in activities.
 Athletic shoes with non-marking soles are required in all activity areas.
 Open toed shoes, boots, and shoes with metal buckles are prohibited.
-Shirts that cover the chest and back areas must be worn in all fitness areas with the exception of Group Fitness classes.
+Shirts that cover the chest and back areas must be worn in all fitness areas.
 Participants not wearing clothing properly or found to be offensive by others will be asked to adjust as needed or asked to leave the facility.

-Food and beverage may be consumed in the Fitness & Wellness Center main concourse, lounge area and vending area.
-Open lid consumption is not permitted in the main gym, fitness and weight rooms, and group exercise studio.
+Food and beverage may be consumed in the Fitness & Wellness Center main concourse and the Champions Lounge.
+Open lid consumption and food is not permitted in the main gym, fitness and weight rooms, and group exercise studio.
 Spill proof plastic water bottles will be permitted in the multi-purpose, fitness, and weight rooms.

 Participants will be asked to refrain from chewing gum during activities for safety reasons and for the upkeep of the facility.